hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 It is available since 2021, is hosted by Ghent University, and maintained and supported by the HPC-UGent team.

-In 2023, a second phase was added more than doubling the capacity of the system.
+In 2023 a second phase was added, more than doubling the existing capacity of the system.

 Hardware details
 ----------------

-Hortense currently consists of following partitions:
+Hortense consists of the following partitions:

-- ``dodrio/cpu_rome``: main partition:
+- ``dodrio/cpu_rome``: phase 1 main partition:
    - 342 workernodes, each with:
        - 2x 64-core AMD Epyc 7H12 CPU 2.6 GHz (128 cores per node)
        - 256 GiB RAM (~2GB/core), no swap